yogesh-studypad/cocos-docs/manual/framework/cocos2d-js/1-about-cocos2d-js/1-1-a-brief-history/en.md

 [Cocos2d-JS](https://github.com/cocos2d/cocos2d-js) is the one open source game engine for web games and native games, and it is high performance, user-friendly, and provides multi-platform support, includes web, android, iOS, WP8, Mac, Windows, etc. Cocos2d-JS makes 2D game programming easier and faster.
 It clarifies the key components of 2D game programming with easy-to-learn, easy-to-use API, which makes it an outstanding framework compared to others.

 Cocos2d-JS is the HTML5 version of Cocos2d-x, includes [Cocos2d-html5](https://github.com/cocos2d/cocos2d-html5) and Cocos2d-x JavaScript Binding (JSB).
 On top of the framework provided by Cocos2d-JS, one can write games in JavaScript and have the game run on browsers that supports HTML5 base on Cocos2d-html5.
 The API is completely compatible between Cocos2d-html5 and Cocos2d-x JSB.
 Thus Cocos2d-JS games can therefore run using "Cocos2d JavaScript Binding" on Cocos2d-x without or with very little modification.

+#### Why choose Cocos2d-JS
+Why would you want to choose Cocos2d-JS over other available game engines?

+* Modern JS API
+* FULL platform without plugin, code once, run everywhere - web, desktop, mobile and console
+* Capability to test and debug your game on the browsers and then push it to web, mobile or console target
+* A vast API of functionality including sprites, actions, animations, particles, transitions, timers, events (touch, keyboard, accelerometer, mouse), sound, file IO, persistence, skeletal animations
+* High performance, proven and reliable

 ### 1.1.1 History